 5. Improves Communication Skills

 Wherever your kids go in life, they’ll benefit greatly if they are skilled at communicating.
-Journaling improves general reading and writing skills and helps kids learn how to describe things specifically.
-When kids write, they become more comfortable expressing their own impressions and they learn how to articulate meaning better.
+Yes, journaling improves general reading and writing skills and helps kids learn how to describe things specifically.
+That’s why when kids write, they become more comfortable expressing their own impressions and they learn how to articulate meaning better.
 Whether your child ends up working as a dental hygienist, an accounting specialist, or a songwriter, he or she will benefit greatly from years spent working on communication skills in journals!

 More Kids Journaling Resources